 In addition to the great monuments and buildings of central Rome, Turner recorded a number of noted landmarks found in the northern outskirts of the city such as the Fontana dell’Acqua Acetosa (see the Naples: Rome C. Studies sketchbook, Tate D16138; Turner Bequest CLXXXVII 50), the Torre Lazzaroni (see folio 27, D16442; Turner Bequest CXC 32) and the Ponte Molle (see folio 53, D16475; Turner Bequest CXC 59).
-The subject of this sketch is the so-called Sedia del Diavolo (Devil’s Chair), a Roman tomb dating from the second or third century which stands in present-day Piazza Callistio, near to the ancient Via Nomentana.1 The brick structure, known today as the tomb of Elio Callistio, is comprised of two storeys and derives its names from the shape suggested by its three surviving walls.2 Its ruined appearance, perched on an area of high ground between the Ponte Nomentano and the Church of Sant’Agnese fuori le mura, represented a picturesque motif for topographical artists.3 Turner made a number of studies around the tomb, documenting its appearance from a variety of angles, see folios 1, 25 verso, 26 verso, 39 and 42 (D16399, D16426, D16428, D16458 and D16462; Turner Bequest CXC 5, 22a, 23a, 44 and 47).
-He also recorded its location in relation to the Ponte Nomentano, see folios 24 verso and 45 (D16424 and D16465; Turner Bequest CXC 21a and 50).
-This composition depicts the structure from the south, showing the crumbling walls of the outer façade with a view through to the interior.
-The angle of the view is very close to that depicted by the eighteenth-century Welsh landscape artist, Richard Wilson (1713–1782) in a number of paintings, see for example Strada Nomentana circa 1765–70 (Tate, N00301).4 It is also repeated in a contemporary oil sketch by the Austrian artist, Heinrich Reinhold (1788–1825), The Roman Campagna, with Mount Soracte 1819–24 (Kunsthalle, Hamburg).5 Like many drawings within this sketchbook, the study has been executed over a washed grey background and Turner has lifted or rubbed through to the paper beneath to create white highlights.
+The subject of this sketch is the so-called Sedia del Diavolo (Devil’s Chair), a Roman tomb dating from the second or third century which stands in present-day Piazza Callistio, near to the ancient Via Nomentana.1 The brick structure, known today as the tomb of Elio Callistio, is comprised of two storeys and derives its names from the shape suggested by its three surviving walls.2 Its ruined appearance, perched on an area of high ground between the Ponte Nomentano and the Church of Sant’Agnese fuori le mura, represented a picturesque motif for topographical artists.3 Further sketches can be found on folios 1, 25 verso, 39, 42 and 43 (D16399, D16426, D16458, D16462 and D16463; Turner Bequest CXC 5, 22a, 44, 47 and 48) and the tomb can also be seen in relation to the Ponte Nomentano on folios 24 verso and 45 (D16424 and D16465; Turner Bequest CXC 21a and 50).
+Like many drawings within this sketchbook, the composition has been executed over a washed grey background.

 Touring club italiano, Roma e Dintorni, 6th edition, Milan 1977, p.319; and Raymond Keaveney, Views of Rome from the Thomas Ashby Collection in the Vatican Library, exhibition catalogue, Smithsonian Institution, Washington 1988, p.242.